All Episodes

 Just put your hand up and say, stop.

-We're gonna wait until see you.
+We're going to wait until see.

-You Republicans want a campaign slogan.
+You Republicans want a campaign slogan?

 I'll give you one.